 2. A single booking should not span multiple time blocks and cannot end during designated passing time.
 Section space requests are less likely to be bumped if each section is submitted as a separate booking within the reservation, as opposed to submitting one single large block covering multiple sections.
 For example, please enter section requests in a single reservation as 3 – 4:15 pm, and 4:30 – 5:45 pm, instead of 3 – 5:45 pm.
 This way, in case we need to move a course into a classroom for part of the time requested, we will bump only the affected section(s) instead of the entire block.

-3. The best buildings to request section space are in Lowell Hall (until 5 pm), Memorial Hall (until 5 pm), Lamont Library, or Vanserg.
+3. The best buildings to request section space are in Lowell Hall (until 5 pm), Memorial Hall (until 5 pm), and Lamont Library.